A Bill to amend the Matrimonial Causes Act 1962 was unanimously passed in Parliament during the meeting of 15 July 2019.

 One of the key motives in publishing the Bill was to facilitate a more harmonious process of separation and reduce the stress that can be experienced by families and the separating spouses.
 This is particularly important when children are involved and the parties should be focusing on co-parenting rather than having to deal with acrimonious court proceedings.

-A further key aim of the law is to protect those spouses who have been the victims of domestic abuse by not forcing them to wait for a 2 or 3 year period after separation before they may bring their marriage to an end.
+A further key aim of the law with help from these family law solicitors in chester, is to protect those spouses who have been the victims of domestic abuse by not forcing them to wait for a 2 or 3 year period after separation before they may bring their marriage to an end.
 Further, victims of spousal abuse will no longer have to confront their abusers in court by having to give evidence against them.

-One of the main changes is to remove the requirement for allegations against a spouse including of adultery, unreasonable behaviour, or desertion to support the sole ground for divorce of ‘irretrievable breakdown of the marriage’.
+One of the main changes suggested by child custody attorneys from Pacific Northwest Family Law is to remove the requirement for allegations against a spouse including of adultery, unreasonable behaviour, or desertion to support the sole ground for divorce of ‘irretrievable breakdown of the marriage’.

 The Act was commenced on the 15th August 2019 along with the publication and commencement of the Rules of Court.